Two-way sparsity for time-varying networks, with applications in genomics: Single-cell gene-expression data

+We carried out Geweke \citep{geweke1991evaluating} and Heidel \citep{heidelberger1981spectral} convergence tests, using the {\tt R} package {\tt CODA} \citep{plum2006coda}, for the sampler outputs for all the parameters $b^{(i)}_{t,j}$ shown in Figures \ref{bestRegs}, S14 and S15.
+These convergence test results appear in Figure \ref{convPlotPs}.
 In convergence tests such as these, if an individual $p$-value is significantly small, it can be taken as evidence that the chain has not yet converged.
-Hence, the uniform distributions of $p$-values shown in Figure \ref{convPlotPs}, in which these $p$-values are aggregated over all the test results, indicate that the MCMC sampler has converged for these target nodes.
+Hence, the uniform distributions of $p$-values shown in Figure \ref{convPlotPs}, in which these $p$-values are aggregated over all the test results, indicate that the MCMC sampler has converged for these target-nodes.
 Then, to give an indication of how `stiff' or `sloppy' these parameters are, we estimated the standard-deviations of these posterior distributions for this panel of genes: these are plotted against the corresponding posterior averages in Figure \ref{postSDs}.
-These posterior standard deviations are typically much smaller in magnitude than the posterior averages, demonstrating that the posteriors are not sloppy, and indicating that the estimates from our model are reliable.
+These posterior standard deviations are typically much smaller in magnitude than the posterior averages, demonstrating that the posteriors are not `sloppy', and indicating that the estimates from our model are reliable.
 We also wanted to make sure that our results are not driven by a few outlier cells.
 So we repeated the inference for this same panel of genes, but now using only a random sample of 50\% of the cells originally used, i.e., $n=779$.
-The results of this analysis are plotted in Figure \ref{subSampRegs}, for the same genes as are shown in Figure \ref{bestRegs}.
+The results of this analysis are plotted in Figure S16, for the same genes as are shown in Figure \ref{bestRegs}.
 The results shown in these figures are clearly very similar, and therefore we conclude that our results here are not driven by outliers.